All Open A.S. Positions

 Openings: 1

-2. Assist in all duties performed by the Student Advocate General as requested.
+1) Assist in all matters requested by the Student Advocate General and/or the Head of Staff regarding social justice.

-8. Hold a minimum of six (6) office hours per week dedicated to fulfilling all responsibilities of the position.
+7) Hold a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position.

 To Apply, login with your UCSB NetID